-Make sure you catch the recent appearance of Dorsey Hager, the Executive Secretary-Treasurer of the Columbus/Central Ohio Building and Construction Trades Council, on American’s Workforce Radio.
+Make sure you catch the recent appearance of Dorsey Hager, the Executive Secretary-Treasurer of the Columbus/Central Ohio Building and Construction Trades Council, on America’s Workforce Radio.

 During his monthly appearance, Hager provided AWF host Ed “Flash” Ferenc with an update on the region’s work outlook.